Codex

 Project Setup

-Codex should prepare a hosted project context with the workstation login credential, not by minting a short-lived token for itself.
+Codex prepares a hosted project context with the workstation login credential, not by minting a short-lived token for itself.

 Project creation is explicit.
-Codex should first inspect creation options, show the returned billing impact and next server-selected billing action, and only create or start checkout after the user has approved that action.
+Codex first inspects creation options, shows the returned billing impact and next server-selected billing action, and only creates or starts checkout after the user has approved that action.

 Self-Hosted Engine CE